-The members of the Credit Committee are:
+On 31.12.2022, the members of the Credits Committee are:

-- In case of the applications received from corporate clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Chief Corporate Credits Officer & Executive Director; Chief Corporate Banking Officer & Executive Director; - In case of the applications from retail clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Chief Retail Credits Officer & Executive Director; Chief Marketing Officer & Executive Director; Chief Retail Banking Officer & Executive Director (for credits) or Chief Cards Officer & Executive Director (for credit cards); Director of the Retail Credits and Cards Division; - In case of the applications from financial institutions: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Chief Treasury Officer & Executive Director.
+- In case of the applications received from corporate clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Credit Risk Corporate Division Director; Corporate Banking Division Director;

-The Credit Committee has the following responsibilities and attributions:
+- In case of the applications from retail clients: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Chief Retail Banking Officer & Vice President; Credit Risk Retail Division Director; Retail Banking Division Director (for loans); Credit Cards Division Director (for credit cards); - In case of the applications from financial institutions: Chief Executive Officer & Executive President; Chief Risk Officer & Vice President; Treasury Division Director.

-- Analyzes and decides the approval/rejection of new credit applications, within its approval competence, according to the internal norms in this field; - Analyzes and decides the approval/rejection of the requests for increasing the existing exposures, within its competence of approval, according to the internal norms in this field; - Analyzes and decides the approval/rejection of the requests for extension of the existing exposures, within its competence of approval, according to the internal norms in this field; - Analyzes and decides the approval/rejection of requests for rescheduling/refinancing/other contractual changes on existing exposures;
+The Credits Committee has the following responsibilities and attributions:

-- Decides the conditions of approval for the applications mentioned above, in points (1) (4), following a better management of the risks involved; - In case of the retail clients, it decides on the acceptance of special situations related to documentation and eligibility criteria, according to the internal norms that establish the competences in the matter of crediting; - For the debtors in case of which the provisions of Law no. 77/2016 regarding giving in payment of real estate in order to settle the obligations assumed through loans are applicable, approves the partial debt remission and the partial write-off of the receivables related to the total exposure, up to a level that cannot exceed the level related to the potential loss incurred in case of a giving in payment operation as a result of the application of the law mentioned above (calculated as the difference between the gross exposure and the value of the guarantee that would be the object of the giving in payment operation); - In case of the corporate clients, periodically analyzes the review reports and early warning signals and decides on the opportunity to reclassify the clients in another risk category; - Periodically analyzes the structure of the loans portfolio at consolidated level, its dynamics, quality and degree of concentration according to different criteria, following the specific strategic objectives; - Submits for approval to the Board of Administrators the decisions taken, when the competence for approval is of the Board of Administrators; - Analyzes and decides on the proposals for establishing/renewing/increasing/reducing/canceling the limits for financial institutions and sovereign limits, depending on their external ratings.
+- 1. Analyzes and decides the approval/rejection of new credit applications, within its approval competence, according to the internal norms in this field; - 2.
+Analyzes and decides the approval/rejection of the requests for increasing the existing exposures, within its competence of approval, according to the internal norms in this field; - 3.
+Analyzes and decides the approval/rejection of the requests for extension of the existing exposures, within its competence of approval, according to the internal norms in this field; - 4.
+Analyzes and decides the approval/rejection of requests for rescheduling/refinancing/other contractual changes on existing exposures; - 5.
+Decides the conditions of approval for the applications mentioned above, on points (1) (4), following a better management of the risks involved; - 6.
+In case of the retail clients, it decides on the acceptance of special situations related to documentation and eligibility criteria, according to the internal norms that establish the competences in the matter of crediting; - 7.
+For the debtors in case of which the provisions of Law no. 77/2016 regarding giving in payment of real estate in order to settle the obligations assumed through loans are applicable, approves the partial debt remission and the partial write-off of the receivables related to the total exposure, up to a level that cannot exceed the level related to the potential loss incurred in case of a giving in payment operation as a result of the application of the law mentioned above (calculated as the difference between the gross exposure and the value of the guarantee that would be the object of the giving in payment operation); - 8.
+In case of the corporate clients, periodically analyzes the review reports and early warning signals and decides on the opportunity to reclassify the clients in another risk category; - 9.
+Periodically analyzes the structure of the loans portfolio at consolidated level, its dynamics, quality and degree of concentration according to different criteria, following the specific strategic objectives; - 10.
+Submits for approval to the Board of Administrators the decisions taken, when the competence for approval is of the Board of Administrators; - 11.
+Analyzes and decides on the proposals for establishing/renewing/increasing/reducing/canceling the limits for financial institutions and sovereign limits, depending on their external ratings.

-The Credit Committee meets whenever necessary, in case of receiving the credit applications mentioned above.
+The Credits Committee meets whenever necessary, in case of receiving the credit applications mentioned above, but at least monthly.